markov-kernel/RAT-retrieval-augmented-thinking/python_files.md

 Firecrawl client for web scraping functionality.
 This module handles interactions with the Firecrawl API for extracting content from web pages and processing the extracted data.

+Key Features:
+1. Single-page extraction (primary /scrape endpoint)
+2. Batch scraping for multiple URLs
+3. Optional LLM-based structured data extraction
+4. Content cleaning and formatting
 """

 import os
-from typing import Dict, Any, Optional from dotenv import load_dotenv from rich import print as rprint from firecrawl import FirecrawlApp
+from typing import Dict, Any, Optional, List from dotenv import load_dotenv from rich import print as rprint from firecrawl import FirecrawlApp